Julia Blackburn Stone

 Prior to joining Caplan Cobb, Julia practiced at the law firm of Rogers & Hardin LLP in Atlanta, where she handled cases involving securities, contract disputes, business torts, procurement protests, and constitutional litigation, among other things.
 Super Lawyers magazine has named her a Rising Star in business litigation.

-Julia and her husband, Patrick, live in Decatur with their daughter.
+Julia and her husband, Patrick, live in Decatur with their two children.

 “Julia is an extremely diligent, tenacious and talented advocate who took the laboring oar on marshalling the facts and drafting the briefings, including our appellate court filings.”